ticket721/env/packages/e712/README.md

 ## Usage

+For a live usage, take a look at [the last test](./sources/EIP712.test.ts).

 ### Setup

 This is an example showcasing how you can integrate the provided class into your own extension of it.